 Copyright Basics, CCC's newest educational resource, complements the company's mission of advancing the understanding of copyright law and improving respect for intellectual property.
 CCC has created a variety of workshops, seminars, online tutorials and custom programs that annually reach thousands of people in academic institutions and businesses worldwide.

 "Copyright Basics makes copyright approachable," said Bob Weiner, senior vice president at CCC.
 "We've found that when people understand copyright, they are much more likely to show respect for the intellectually property of others.
 That is good for publishers of content, because it protects their rights, and also good for organizations and individuals, because it reduces the likelihood that they may inadvertently violate copyright law."

 About Copyright Clearance Center

-Copyright Clearance Center is the world’s largest provider of text licensing services.
-These services, combined with CCC’s Web-based applications and tools, allow tens of millions of people in corporations, universities, law firms and government agencies to lawfully use and share published information with ease.
+Copyright Clearance Center is the world's largest provider of innovative licensing solutions for the seamless sharing of knowledge.
+CCC's licensing services, combined with its Web-based applications and tools, allow tens of millions of people worldwide in corporations, universities, law firms and government agencies to use and share published information with ease.
 Since its founding as a not-for-profit company in 1978, CCC has created and expanded the markets and systems that facilitate content reuse and the distribution of royalties to publishers and authors around the world.
-By offering rights to millions of the world’s most sought-after publications, the company plays a major role in the global knowledge economy and encourages support for the principles of copyright.
-For more information please visit www.copyright.com.
+Visit www.copyright.com for more information.

 Copyright Clearance Center and the Copyright Clearance Center logo are registered trademarks of Copyright Clearance Center, Inc.